mhizidara/GROUP-2-PHP-CAPSTONE-PROJECT.io/README.md

 Side Hustle Capstone Project.
 This is a measurement converter using PHP and CSS
-This is a Web development -Capstone project on buliding a measurement converter; as part of the side Hustle internship program.
+This is a Web development - Capstone project on buliding a measurement converter; as part of the side Hustle internship program.
 The project is written in PHP and CSS only.
 The supporting files are included in this repository.
 This mesurement converter converts the following: